Wafer Ash: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Wafer Ash

-1. Anti-inflammatory and analgesic actions: Flavonoids, coumarins, and triterpenoids, which are present in wafer ash extracts, have been shown to have anti-inflammatory effects both in vitro and in vivo.
+1. -inflammatory and actions: Flavonoids, coumarins, and triterpenoids, which are present in wafer ash extracts, have been shown to have anti-inflammatory effects both in vitro and in vivo.
 These substances prevent the synthesis of pro-inflammatory mediators that are involved in the inflammatory response, including prostaglandin E2 (PGE2) and nitric oxide (NO).
 In animals, Wafer Ash extracts have also demonstrated analgesic properties that lessen pain perception by altering pain pathways.

 Supplements for Alzheimer's disease.